Mint is an easy to grow herb that cools and relieves pain. It can help ease stomachache, indigestion, headache, nausea and sore muscles.

 Cap and store in a cool, dark place for 2 to 3 weeks before straining, shaking every day or two, as you remember.
 Start with a dose of a few drops, increasing a bit, if needed.
 To treat my family, I mix with a spoonful of raw honey.

-4.)
+8.)
 Mint Vinegar

 Mint vinegar is super easy to make and comes in quite handy!
 For windows & counters: Mix one part vinegar with one part water and a pinch of cornstarch (optional).
 Shake well before using.
 You can also add mint vinegar to your mop water.
 For a frugal fabric softener, use 1/4 to 1/2 cup per load of laundry.
 Dilute with water to make a soothing rinse for an itchy dog.

 To make: Fill a jar with fresh mint leaves and cover with vinegar.
 If you’re just making for household use, you can use regular vinegar.
 If you have culinary plans for it, try white wine vinegar instead.
 You can also use apple cider vinegar, which is especially nice for a hair rinse.
 Cover the jar with a layer of plastic wrap then cap.
 This will keep the vinegar from corroding the metal and ruining your mixture.
 Set aside for 3 to 4 weeks, shaking occasionally as you remember to.
 It should smell nice and minty by then, if not, steep a week or two longer.
 You can also remove the old leaves and add more fresh, for a stronger scent.

-Want more ideas like this?
-Be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!
+Did you enjoy this post on 10 ways to use mint from your garden?
+If so, be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!